-Jordyn Woods’ Cleavage Picture Launches ‘Slave Race’ Instagram Debate
+Jordyn Woods’ Cleavage Picture Launches Race ‘DNA’ Debate

 Other users jumped in with their opinions on whether or not Woods is black.

-“Jordyn is black,” one wrote.
+“Jordyn is black,” one wrote, adding:

 “She has a biracial mother and fully blaxk [sic] father.
 That means the majority of her dna [sic] is black.”

+Another user appeared to disagree, stating that Woods is not black.
 Jordyn has referred to herself as black.
 Her February 2019 Red Table Talk interview came with the following words, per Refinery29.

 “They’re putting their focus on a young black woman who made a mistake, and not a mistake that’s worth public persecution.”

 The “black excellence” comment left by @djaksrefrigerator saw Woods called “biracial” and “mixed race” by other individuals.
-It likewise appeared to cause anger for one user.
-Their comment reflected it.
+It likewise appeared to cause anger for one user who told @djaksrefrigerator that they needed “[educating].”

-“@djaksrefrigerator you’re the one that needs education because you can’t even think like an educated person.”

 A back-and-forth over whether or not Woods is black also launched analogies.